rahulramaprasad7/PES_Project_5/README.md

 **Folder source:**
 This folder contains source files which are common to all build configurations and are compiled based on the macro definitions.
 The application is made modular by defining multiple source files.
-The PES Project 4.c is defined here, which has the main() function and  is compiled for all targets.
+The Project_5_UART.c is defined here, which has the main() function and  is compiled for all targets.

 **Folder Debug:**